microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 # Storage modes and data modeling

-Microsoft Power BI Desktop lets us choose the storage mode for each table in our model.
-Knowing the benefits of each storage mode can help us with the following:
+Microsoft Power BI Desktop lets us choose the storage mode for each table in our model, learning the benefits of each storage mode can help us with the following:

 - Faster query responses
 - Developing bigger datasets